accesscode-2-1/unit-4/lessons/7_CoreJava.md

 All methods and fields of an interface are automatically `public`, and other access modifiers (`protected` or `private`) are not allowed.

-> **Exercise:** Given the definition of an interface, why do only public methods and fields make sense?
+> :dart: **Exercise:** Given the definition of an interface, why do only public methods and fields make sense?

 An interfaces is used in much the same way as an abstract class, except we don't say that a class "extends" it.
 Instead, we say that a class **implements** it, using the special `implements` keyword.